terrapkg/packages/README.md

 ## Documentation
 Our documentation can be found on our [GitHub Wiki](https://github.com/terrapkg/packages/wiki).

+> Note: you can also take a look at our [devdocs](https://developer.fyralabs.com/terra/).

 ## Questions?
 Feel free to reach out on [Discord](https://discord.gg/5fdPuxTg5Q).
 We're always happy to help!